Q-Technologies/puppet-psgi/README.md

 * `group` - the group to run the PSGI application as.
 Defaults to `root`.

 ## Issues
-This module is using hiera data that is embedded in the module rather than using a params class.
-This may not play nicely with other modules using the same technique unless you are using hiera 3.0.6 and above (PE 2015.3.2+).

 It has only been tested on SUSE systems, using SUSE paths - patches for other platforms are welcome - we just need to create internal hiera data for the OS family.